 Google “getting two puppies from same litter” and peruse the page returns.
 You’ll quickly find a lot of information on why it’s a bad idea.
 Here are some wonderful links on the subject.
 If you only have time to read one article, read the first one:

 We can discuss in detail/person, but in summary, two puppies that are raised together will bond too much with one another, and training them to take direction from you will be a nightmare.
 (Note: no reputable breeder will sell you a puppy knowing that you will have more than one puppy at a time.)
-I do, however, like and advocate the idea of having multiple dogs so they can keep each other company, but you need to raise them individually.
-And trust me, raising ONE puppy is a freaking lot of work.
-If you’d like a personal testimony, I can connect you my current puppy owners, two of which originally wanted two puppies at once, and are now saying “I have no idea what I was thinking.”
+We do, however, like and advocate the idea of having multiple dogs so they can keep each other company, but you need to raise them individually.
+And trust us, raising ONE puppy is a freaking lot of work.
+If you’d like a personal testimony, we can connect you our current puppy owners, two of which originally wanted two puppies at once, and are now saying “I have no idea what I was thinking.”
 Ideal spacing for Weimaraners is 18-24 months.

 Would you be willing to let the puppy stay with its mother and litter mates until it is 10-12 weeks old and make sure it receives the socialization it needs during that time?

 Do tails have to be docked?
 Do dewclaws have to be removed?
 Yes.
 Weimaraners were initially developed to be hunting dogs, and tail docking (as well as dewclaw removal) was historically done to minimize tail injuries in the field.
 Times are different now, but tail docking remains part of the AKC breed standard as a nod to customary practices.
-I don’t disagree that the process is somewhat hurtful, but I do it because I’ve made a commitment to “breed to the written standard.”
+We don’t disagree that the process is somewhat hurtful, but we do it because we’ve made a commitment to “breed to the written standard.”
 In the United States, we all do it. 🙂 In other parts of the world (UK, Australia, for example), tail docking is illegal and Weimaraners in those countries have full/long tails.
-Also, I compete in the field with my dogs, and my dogs hunt birds, so for me, tail docking is not only cosmetic, but functional as well.
+Also, we compete in the field with my dogs, and our dogs hunt birds, so for us, tail docking is not only cosmetic, but functional as well.
 Long tails get caught up in brush, stuck in cactus, etc. We dock the tails and remove the dewclaws when the puppies are three days old, before their nerve endings have fully developed, so it doesn’t hurt them as much as you’d think.
 They squirm just a bit during the process (which only takes a few seconds), and then they go right back to sleep.

 Do Weimaraners and kids get along?
 Yes, on the condition that both children and dogs are trained to respect one another.
 Discipline for both children and dogs is critical.
 To be specific, adults in the household need to stay on top of how dogs and kids interact with one another and be very careful about making sure both parties are comfortable at all times.
 In the event a child is making a dog uncomfortable or a dog is making a child uncomfortable, the responsible adults in the room need to know the signs and take necessary actions in order to prevent an incident from escalating into a negative situation.
 Apologies for sounding vague!
-Additional information can be found, here:
+Additional information can be found, here.

 I am single and work outside of the home full-time.
 Am I a good candidate for a Weimaraner puppy?
 Sure!
 On the condition that your lifestyle includes your dog during times that you’re not at work.
 (For the record, I work full-time outside of the house, too.)
 Think about what you do when you’re not at work.
 Do you envision spending a lot of time with your dog and/or taking it places?
 If you’re one of those go-go-go types with an entirely full social calendar, leaving your dog at home in a crate by itself probably isn’t the best kind of lifestyle for him.

 How do I take care of a young puppy if I’m single and I work full time?
 You can’t expect a young puppy to hold his/her bladder for an entire day.
 If you could make an effort to be at home for your lunch break, or hire a dog walker, or put your pup into daycare, that would be a good way to start/ease into the routine.
 When your pup gets older, you can stretch that alone time out to a whole work day.
-If I send you home with a puppy, I’ll also be sending with you an eBook called “Your Weimaraner Puppy: How to Survive the First Six Months.”
+If we send you home with a puppy, we’ll also be sending with you an eBook called “Your Weimaraner Puppy: How to Survive the First Six Months.”
 It is written by two friends and mentors of mine, and has a LOT of good information about how to navigate those first few days and months.
-I also believe there’s a bit on how to crate train your pup. 🙂 If you’re not already familiar with this site, become familiar with it because it’s a resource JUST for Weimaraners: http://justweimaraners.com. 🙂 And down the road, if you need help with any of this, I’m just a phone call or email away.
+We also believe there’s a bit on how to crate train your pup. 🙂 If you’re not already familiar with this site, become familiar with it because it’s a resource JUST for Weimaraners: http://justweimaraners.com. 🙂 And down the road, if you need help with any of this, we’re just a phone call or email away.

 I am single.
-In the event of my death or debilitating illness, would you be willing to accept my puppy back no matter how old he/she is and CAREFULLY rehome or care for him/her for the rest of his/her life?
+In the event of my death or debilitating illness, would you be willing to accept my puppy back no matter how old he/she is and CAREFULLY re-home or care for him/her for the rest of his/her life?
 My current Weim is a rescue and as such has no breeder to be returned to.
 Instead she is willed to a rescue run by a fantastic woman that I trust and admire.
 Yes!
 In fact, the purchase agreement requires your dog to be returned to us if anything happens to you or you’re unable to continue caring for your dog.

 I would obviously vaccinate a puppy but I would use the safest protocol possible.
 After that I would run titers yearly and only vaccinate as needed.
 Is this a deal breaker?
 Dr. Karen Becker is my dream vet.
 You can watch her videos on Youtube if you’d like to know what type of medical care your puppy would receive.